-Finally, the training.
+Finally, training.
 You’d think this would be a bigger part of the article, but truthfully, it really isn’t.
 If we look at the total time spent on powerlifting endeavors in any given week, I’d say most serious powerlifters don’t spend more than about 20-30 hours a week training.
-That’s around the same time any athlete spends training for their sport.
+That’s around the same time other athletes spend training for their sport.

 To circle back to training, that means only about one-eighth of your week is spent on training.
-And that’s if we consider 20 hours a week to be the norm for ‘powerlifters’, even you can be a powerlifter within a federation and even get sponsorships with 10-15 hours in the gym a week.
+And that’s if we consider 20 hours a week to be the norm for ‘powerlifters’.
+You can be a powerlifter within a federation and even get sponsorships with 10-15 hours in the gym a week.

 You don’t need to spend too much time training